Popa-42/Popa-42/README.md

 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with nothing
 - 💬 Ask me about nothing
-- 📫 How to reach me: impossible
+- 📫 How to reach me: you don’t
-- 😄 Pronouns: none
+- 😄 Pronouns: don’t have any
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: none

 *Read more...*